Deltares/hydromt_delwaq/docs/user_guide/generic_delwaq_EM_substances.rst

 The sources and their emission releases are then quantified or initialized based on available data.
 There are two types of sources in D-Emissions:

 -  Type A: direct substance release rates by the source (usually in g/day, e.g. atmospheric deposition)
--  Type B: substance release rates based on a locator: for example a domestic source can be charaterized by the locator population (in cap) and its emission factor (in g/cap/day).
+-  Type B: substance release rates based on a locator: for example a domestic source can be characterized by the locator population (in cap) and its emission factor (in g/cap/day).

 Then in D-Emissions, the substances can enter the catchment via different receptors that are: